Don't get conned out of your hard-earned cash

-Romance Scams - this has become a very popular scam as millions of people are using online dating apps or social media to meet people.
-These romance scammers earn your trust and tug at your heart strings to get you to send them money.
+Romance Scams: Millions of people are using online dating apps or social media to meet people.
+These "romance scammers" earn your trust and tug at your heart strings with some sort of sob story in order to get you to send them money.
 The Federal Trade Commission has excellent Consumer Information about Romance Scams.
 Learn how to avoid this type of scam and how to report it.

-Streaming Service Scams - Scammers are setting up fake sites that look like real website for your activation codes.
-These sites will trick you into clicking on links that download malware.
-Watch the spelling in the URL, this is a good indicator if it is a real site or not.
+Streaming Service Scams: Scammers set up fake websites that look like real websites for streaming service activation codes.
+These fake sites trick you into clicking on links that download malware.
+Pay close attention to the website name in the URL; phony sites will often have misspellings or suspicious names.
+Also, look for the small padlock before the URL, this will indicate it is a safe and secure site.
 The Better Business Bureau has more details about this scam.

-Coronavirus Scams - There has been an increasing number of scams that offer cures for COVID-19, treatments, test kits or even air purifiers.
-If you receive a phone call, email or text message, it is most likely a scam.
-The Consumer Financial Protection Bureau has resources to help you avoid this type of scam.
-They will also explain how to avoid other coronavirus scams that are happening.
+Coronavirus Scams: An increasing number of scams offer cures for COVID-19, treatments, test kits or air purifiers.
+If you receive a phone call, email or text message selling these services or products, it is most likely a scam.
+The Consumer Financial Protection Bureau has resources to help you avoid these scams - and other types of coronavirus scams.